shindavid/AlphaZeroArcade/README.md

 ./py/alphazero/compute_ratings.py -D -g tictactoe -t my-first-run
 ```

-This launches a dameon that continuously run matches between the produced family of MCTS agents against a family of
+This launches a process that continuously run matches between the produced family of MCTS agents against a family of
 reference agents, storing match results and estimated ratings into an sqlite3 database.
 This process too uses a GPU,
 so if you don't have a free GPU on your machine, it is recommended to run it while the main loop is not running, or
 to run it on a separate machine (your `${alphazero_dir}` should then be on a network-mounted filesystem).

+TODO: run `compute_ratings.py` as a client of the train server, sending results over TCP, with the train server
+writing to a database, so that the filesystem/database dependence is localized to the train server.

 To then visualize the data, you can run: